pdevis/test_web2/content/user-guide/getting-started/index.md

 A general overview of the various capabilitites and methods are combiled bellow.

+  - store uncertainty and error correlation information
+    1. machine readable digital effects tables
+    2. UNC specification
   - Propagate uncertainties
     1. 🎲 Monte Carlo (MC)
     2. ⚖️ Law of Propagation of Uncertainty (LPU)
-    3. ⛰️ Gaussian Process Regression (GPR)
-    4. 📈 Standard deviation
   - Interpolate data & uncertainties
     1. Linear
     2. Quadratic
     3. Cubic
+    4. Gaussian Process Regression (GPR)
-  - Extrapolate data
+    5. Extrapolate data
-    1. Analytical method
-  - Plot results

 _Several of the methods listed above apply to more than one of the applications.
 For more information refer to [examples]({{< relref "/user-guide/examples" >}})._

 ## 6. 📈 Advanced use.

-In this section, we have highlighted certain tips for advaced use of the toolkit.
+In this section, we have highlighted certain tips for advanced use of the toolkit.

 ### 🗸 Managing memory and runtime